How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 The gold standard for measuring VO2 max is performing a VO2 max test in an exercise physiology laboratory or some clinical setting.

 This metabolic cart analyzes the composition of your expired respiratory gasses and compares the exhaled air to the percentage of gasses in the inhaled atmospheric air.
+This allows for a detailed evaluation of how much oxygen you consume versus how much carbon dioxide you exhale.

+The relative proportion of these gasses is called the respiratory exchange ratio, or RER.
 Based on your RER, exercise physiologists can determine the relative percentage of each fuel source you burn: carbohydrates vs fats.

 Note that at maximum-intensity exercise, your body relies almost solely on blood sugar and stored glycogen to fuel ATP production rather than body fat or circulating triglycerides.

-Because VO2 max is a measure of how much oxygen you can consume and use per minute per kilogram of body weight, this is a key factor in the VO2 max measurement protocol.
+The metabolic cart can also calculate the volume of oxygen you consume by measuring the amount of air you inhale.
+Because VO2 max measures oxygen consumption per minute per kilogram of body weight, this is a key factor in the VO2 max measurement protocol.

 Various VO2 max test termination criteria indicate if you’ve reached your true VO2 max.